albertost5/weekly-budget-js/README.md

 1. Ask the initial budget, validate and add it.

-2. Validate the expenses inputs and add it to the expense list.
+2. Validate the expenses inputs and add it to the expenses array.

+3. Create, validate and add a expense to the expenses list updating the remaining quantity.

+4.